wpswings/woo-gift-cards-lite/readme.txt

 Visit [**Ultimate Gift Cards for WooCommerce Documentation**](https://docs.makewebbetter.com/woocommerce-gift-cards-lite/?utm_source=MWB-giftcard-org&utm_medium=MWB-ORG-Page&utm_campaign=pluginDoc) and learn more about the features and working of the plugin.

-== WHAT PREMIUM VERSION OF ULTIMATE GIFT CARDS FOR WOOCOMMERCE OFFERS ==
+== WHAT PREMIUM VERSION OF ULTIMATE WOOCOMMERCE GIFT CARDS OFFERS ==

 * Gift Card reporting
 * Generates Gift Card in PDF
 * 20+ pre-designed Gift Card templates